Georgia landline phone customers to see lower bills

-The Georgia Public Service Commission voted unanimously Tuesday to reduce the fee supporting the program from 6% to 3.75% in monthly phone bills starting next month.
+The Georgia Public Service Commission (PSC) voted unanimously Tuesday, June 15, to reduce the fee supporting the program from 6% to 3.75% in monthly phone bills starting next month.

 The mandatory fee, implemented in 2011, was designed to bring the costs of in-state long-distance phone calls in line with the costs of out-of-state long distance.
 It took 10 years to fully implement the program, making the fee reduction possible.